mr-bt/manager.README/README.md

 ### Coaching

 I've drafted this section a few times now and always falls short on such an important topic.
 I expect you to coach and coach some more and be great at it.
-I here to help.
+I'm here to help.

 The article [The Leader as Coach](https://hbr.org/2019/11/the-leader-as-coach) by Harvard Business Review does a much better job than I'll ever do.
 Read it and embrace it.

 ### Decision-making